HTGC Investors Have Opportunity to Lead Hercules Capital, Inc. Securities Fraud Lawsuit with the Schall Law Firm

-LOS ANGELES, April 14, 2026 (GLOBE NEWSWIRE) -- The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Hercules Capital, Inc. (“Hercules” or “the Company”) (NYSE: HTGC) violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES, April 17, 2026 (GLOBE NEWSWIRE) -- Los Angeles, April 17, 2026 -- The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against Hercules Capital, Inc. (“Hercules” or “the Company”) (NYSE: HTGC) violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 Investors who purchased the Company’s securities between May 1, 2025 and February 27, 2026, inclusive (the “Class Period”), are encouraged to contact the firm before May 19, 2026.